Suficient/suficient.github.io/content/posts/welcome.md

 difficult in India.
 There's a lot of great indian content creators, but there isn't that much stuff aimed at your **average bachelor**.

-Thus, my niche reveals itself: **if you're a college student who wants recipes that can be made in large batches, costing below 50-60 rupees per plate, made with ingredients easily accessible to the average indian, i'm your girl.**
+Thus, my niche reveals itself: **if you're a college student or prefessional who wants recipes that can be made in large batches, costing below 50-60 rupees per plate, made with ingredients easily accessible to the average indian, i'm your girl.**